gabikiwi/EmailFromDoPost/README.md

 Create a Google Site page

 ### second Step:
-Change the HtmlFromForGSites.html by replacing the webapp link in the code with your own copied from "fourth step" embed html code (HtmlFromForGSites.html) inside your Google Site page (This should be trivial)
+Change the HtmlFromForGSites.html by replacing the webapp link in the code with your own copied from "fourth step".
+Now you can embed html code (HtmlFromForGSites.html) inside your Google Site page (This should be trivial)

 ### third Step:
 publish the GSite page as publicly available.